Why transparency matters in B2B social media management

 Social media is both disarming and powerful.
 Never before has there been a channel that people can market anything (themselves, their market or their brand) that has such authenticity.
 With B2B brands focusing on empathy-based marketing during these uncertain times, it makes sense.

-A Few Take-Aways from Chris Redmond:
+A few takeaways from Chris Redmond:

-Have a Spine of Purpose
+Have a spine of purpose

 In addition, when you sort your social media content by themes, you will be able to fall into a rhythm and this is important.
 As Chris Redmond shared,